Bachelor of Engineering (Honours) Bachelor of Information Technology

 The Bachelor of Information Technology program is provisionally accredited at professional level by the Australian Computer Society and through the Seoul Accord, is recognised in other countries.

-As a graduate of a Bachelor of Engineering (Honours) Bachelor of Information Technology you can expect a career as a computer programmer, software/hardware engineer, computer scientist, business analyst, systems designer and computer systems officer.
+As a graduate of a Bachelor of Engineering (Honours) Bachelor of Information Technology you can expect a career as a computer programmer, software/hardware engineer, computer scientist, business analyst, systems designer, computer engineer and computer systems officer.

 Some of the biggest employers of ICT graduates in Australia are international IT vendors, including Microsoft and IBM, and ICT end-users such as banks and government departments.